ZacharyDagnall/6144-frontend/README.md

 ## Lights Out!

-An inLIGHTening puzzle game.
+An enLIGHTening puzzle game.
 Click on a tile on the board to turn it and its nieghbors on and off.
 Watch out though, every click costs you 25 points; you'll game over if you run out of points!
 Can you light up the whole board in time?

 ## Bug Mode?